What is ISHA?

-ISHA was founded in 1991 by the late Mason Beekley, who amassed perhaps the world’s largest private collection of ski books and art.
-The collection opened to the public for the first time in December, 2003 in a newly-created museum in Mammoth Lakes, California.
+ISHA was founded in 1991 by the late Mason Beekley, who amassed what is believed to be the world’s largest private collection of ski books and art.
+The collection opened to the public for the first time in December 2003 in a newly-created museum in Mammoth Lakes, California.

-In the 1990-91 time frame, Mason Beekley gathered a number of individuals who he thought would share his vision for a skiing history organization assembled a group of “founders.”
-By November 1, 1990 he had convinced 36 prestigious prospects to become ISHA Founders “to encourage and promote sharing, organizing, preserving, archiving, collecting and disseminating every aspect of the history of skiing.”
+In 1990, Beekley gathered a number of individuals whom he believed would share his vision for a skiing history organization assembled a group of “founders.”
+By November 1, 1990 he had convinced 36 prestigious prospects to become ISHA founders “to encourage and promote sharing, organizing, preserving, archiving, collecting and disseminating every aspect of the history of skiing.”

-A May, 1991 meeting of Founders in Hanover, New Hampshire led to the founders’ list growing to 102 individuals.
-This Founders meeting followed the Winter 1991 issuance of the Snow News Newsletter as “The Official Journal of the International Skiing History Association.”
+A May 1991 meeting of founders in Hanover, New Hampshire led to the founders’ list growing to 102 individuals.
+This meeting followed the Winter 1991 issuance of the Snow News newsletter as “The Official Journal of the International Skiing History Association.”

 The first Skiing Heritage Week (now known as Skiing History Week) was held in 1992.
-The name Snow News was replaced by SKIING HERITAGE in 1993 and Morten Lund was hired as editor.
-The fall, 1994 issue of the journal carried the first full-length article on Gretchen Fraser.
-Over the years the SKIING HERITAGE expanded to 48 pages.
-Full color is employed, and historical and entertaining articles have filled many of the holes in the documented record of skiing history.
+The name Snow News was replaced by Skiing Heritage in 1993 and Morten Lund was hired as editor.
+The Fall 1994 issue of the journal carried the first full-length article on Gretchen Fraser.
+Over the years, Skiing Heritage expanded to 48 full-color pages, and its historical and entertaining articles have filled many of the holes in the documented record of skiing history.